-As you wander the pristine streets of Vienna in search of coffee and cake, the last thing you expect is an interactive experience with an African mammal.
+As you wander the pristine streets of Vienna in search of coffee and cake, the last thing you expect is an interactive experience with a dinosaur, rhino, or Santa.
 Unless you’re at IMMERSIUM:WIEN.

 - Immersive exhibition experience